Simonko-912/Dominoz/README.md

 ---
 ## Server list
-- Propose servers on issues
+- Propose servers on issues or dm simonko_11015

 ### Public server:
 #### Make sure your using the corect port, if none is below just tipe the 5555 deafult.